ividrine/AnimationCurvesExporter/README.md

 ## About

 UE5 Plugin to export animation sequence curve data to csv.

-## Getting Started
+Compatible with 5.4+.

-### Installation
+## Installation

 Download this repo and copy it into the Plugins folder of your project.